-Dantonio made a good showing for his Pelicans fans in 1944, hitting .327 in 110 games and he made his debut with the Brooklyn Dodgers on September 18, 1944, appearing in three contests and picking up one base-hit in seven at-bats.
+Dantonio made a good showing for his Pelicans fans in 1944, hitting .327 in 110 games and he made his debut with the Dodgers on September 18th, appearing in three contests and picking up one base hit in seven at-bats.
 Fats was back with the Dodgers in 1945, appearing in 47 games and managing 33 base-hits in 135 at-bats for a .244 average.
-This finalized his big league career and he finished out the season in nine games with the St. Paul Saints of the American Association.
+This finalized his big league career and he rounded out the season in 9 games with the St. Paul Saints of the American Association.

-Fats would spend the next two seasons, '46 and '47 with the St. Paul club, hitting .306 the first year and .270 in the second.
-1948 would be his last season in professional baseball and he finished out his eleven-year minor league career in front of his home-town friends, appearing in 79 games and hitting at a .247 clip.
+Fats spent the next two seasons, 1946 and 1947 with the St. Paul club, hitting .306 the first year and .270 in the second.
+1948 was his last season in professional baseball and he finished out his eleven-year minor league career in front of his home-town friends, appearing in 79 games and hitting at a .247 clip.
 He wound up appearing in 855 games with 2,962 at-bats and 889 base-hits for an even .300 minor league career average.

 After baseball, he owned and operated the Crown Tavern restaurant and bar in New Orleans for more than 44 years.
-He died from congestive heart failure on May 19, 1993 in New Orleans, LA.
+He died from congestive heart failure on May 19, 1993 in New Orleans.
 John James Dantonio was 75 years of age.